zweed4u/HandyIPAPatcher/README.md

 ![workdir](/screenshots/workdir.png?raw=true)

+HandyIPAPatcher is meant only for educational purposes and security research.

 ## Usage
 1. Acquire needed decrypted IPA file.
 It can be downloaded from [IphoneCake](https://www.iphonecake.com) or prepared manually by using [Clutch](https://github.com/KJCracks/Clutch)
 2. Copy IPA file to <b>HandyIPAPatcher</b> directory.
 Duplicate and rename it to <b>app.ipa</b>